 CBT helps those dealing with addiction by providing them with the tools needed to identify negative thought patterns and replace them with healthier actions.
 When combined with other treatments, it can provide an even greater benefit to those recovering from addiction.
 Some other significant benefits of CBT in combination with an addiction treatment program can include :

 - Increase in motivation for recovery and long-term abstinence from substance use

 Colorado Medication Assisted Recovery is devoted to helping those struggling with addiction.
 We understand how difficult it can be to break free from addiction, and we offer cognitive-behavioral therapy as one of the tools that can help you.

 Colorado Medication Assisted Recovery Uses CBT in Addiction Treatment

-Colorado Medication Assisted Recovery can help clients looking to use therapy in their addiction treatment.
-Whether dealing with alcohol dependence, opioid withdrawal symptoms, or another type of addiction, we work toward a complete recovery for clients using CBT and other therapy methods.
+Colorado Medication Assisted Recovery can help patients looking to use therapy in their addiction treatment.
+Whether dealing with alcohol dependence, opioid withdrawal symptoms, or another type of addiction, we work toward a complete recovery for patients using CBT and other therapy methods.
 Options include telehealth and outpatient programs to meet a variety of needs.
 Visit our website or contact us at 833.448.0127 for more information.